-Armstrong Legal has a dedicated and experienced team of specialist traffic lawyers who are committed to dealing with all aspects of traffic law.
-Traffic law is a complex area of law, involving a number of different pieces of legislation.
-It is important to retain a lawyer who has a complete understanding of these complex laws and regulations and the way in which traffic matters are dealt with by the courts.
+Armstrong Legal has a dedicated and experienced team of specialist traffic lawyers which is are committed to dealing with all aspects of traffic law.
+Traffic law can be complex and involves a number of different pieces of legislation.
+It is important to find a lawyer who has a complete understanding of traffic laws and the sentencing regime that applies as well as how traffic matters are dealt with by the courts.

 Some of the key pieces of traffic law legislation in New South Wales are:

 - Fines Act 1986